Blockchain-Technology-Lab/consensus-decentralization/README.md

 - Tezos
 - Dash

-## Execute

-First, store the data and pool information files as needed (see below).

-To produce a csv of the data for analysis, run `python process.py <project_name> <timeframe>`.

-To mass produce and analyze data for various ledgers, run `python analyze.py` (possibly after making relevant changes).

-## Development
+## Architecture

-To add a new project, first create a folder in the `ledgers` directory named as the project (e.g., `bitcoin`, `ethereum`, etc).
+The tool consists of the following modules:
+- Parser
+- Mapping
+- Analyzer

-### Parsed Data
+### Parser

-In the ledger project's directory, store a file named `data.json` structured as follows:
+The parser obtains raw data from a full node, parses them and outputs a json file that contains a list of entries, each entry corresponding to a block in the chain.
+Specifically, the file is structured as follows:

 ```
 [